istio/community/org/README.md

 Changes can be tested with `make test`.

-To add yourself to the Org, please add your name under `members.yaml` and fill out the form in the PR description.
+To add yourself to the Org, please add your name in alphabetical order under `members.yaml` and fill out the form in the PR description.

-To add yourself as a developer, which is given additional access to repos, add yourself under `developers.yaml` instead.
+To add yourself as a developer, which is given additional access to repos, add your name in alphabetical order under `developers.yaml` instead.

 Teams, such as working groups and release managers, are controlled by the `teams.yaml` file.